JAC Refine S3: Overview

 5-speed manual, 6-speed manual, and CVT gearboxes.
 The facelifted Refine S3 crossover was launched on the 2016 Chengdu Auto Show in China.

 2016 facelift

 The 2016 facelift includes redesigned grilles, triangle shaped fog lights, new headlights, new rear lights, new bumpers, and an updated interior.
 It also introduces the new JAC corporate logo.

 2019 facelift

 At the 2019 Shanghai Auto Show, JAC Motors released the redesigned 2019 JAC Refine S3.
 The 2019 facelift features a redesigned front fascia and a restyled rear bumper resulting in a 20mm increase in the vehicle length.
 The interior of 2019 model has also been adjusted with the floating central control large screen greatly improved with enhanced visual effect.
 The instrument panel display is double-cylinder design with high display resolution and adjustable brightness.

-The 2019 JAC Refine S3 is powered by the same HFC4GB2.3E 1.5 liter naturally aspirated engine producing 114hp, and equipped with a large speed ratio gearbox for higher transmission efficiency.
+The 2019 JAC Refine S3 is powered by the same HFC4GB2.3E 1.5 liter naturally aspirated engine producing 114 hp, and equipped with a large speed ratio gearbox for higher transmission efficiency.